 - If he seems awkward, be persistent and try talking to him again a few more times.

-- If you seemed to hit it off with a guy, but now he's seems awkward and hesitant to talk to you then he may just be shy (or it could be for any of the other reasons two people seem to hit it off but then one doesn't follow up on it...)
+- If you seemed to hit it off with a guy, but now he's acting strange and hesitant to talk to you, he may be shy (or it could be for any of the other reasons two people seem to hit it off but then one doesn't follow up on it...)

 - If a guy is nervous or insecure around you for whatever reason, just cut him some slack, don't draw attention to it, and he'll calm down eventually.

 - Even though you may be sending obvious hints, and even if he does understand them, you can't necessarily count on him to ask you out or kiss you himself.
-It may be easier for all involved if you make the first move yourself.
+It may be easier for all involved if you make the first move.

 - If you think a guy you like is inexperienced then do him a favor and do nothing whatsoever to draw attention to it.
-It doesn't exist, never mention it.
-Do nothing to let on that you know.
 Don't give him an opportunity to get all freaked out and insecure over what a supposed pathetic virgin he is.

 - If you think a guy is inexperienced, you may want to take the same approach to your own past experiences.
-Just don't bring them up and potentially give the guy something to worry about.
+Just don't bring them up and potentially give him something to worry about.
 Sure, after you've messed around a bit and he's more relaxed and comfortable with himself you can bring up your ex-boyfriends or what you like in bed, but before that it's probably better to take a "If he doesn't know about it, it won't bother him" approach.
-Note that I'm only referring to run-of-the-mill experience that may freak out a very inexperienced guy.
-If you've done some things that any guy would reasonably want to be told about that's different.

 That's all I've got.
 I hope this article helps you hook up with that cute, quiet, quirky guy you've got your eye on.
 And of course I hope this article indirectly makes life easier out there for all the shy dudes out there too.